 In fact, the main reason I left WPEngine was because my site’s traffic was growing (more than half a million page views a month), and I was paying a lot of extra money every month for “extra visits”.

 In fact, there was even a time when I used to wish that I wouldn’t get any more visits because the overage charges were too much.

 At that time, they even charged for bot visits (but they have since changed this).

 It’s important for you to understand how WPEngine counts visits:

 In my opinion, this is more of a marketing gimmick.
 WPEngine could just as easily be fair when they price their packages.
 Instead of using visits as a measurement that resets every 24 hours, they could have just picked a better way to price their plans.

-So if you notice, this is a big problem for any blog who has a loyal readership base or an eCommerce site who has loyal buyers.
+So if you notice, this is a big problem for any blog that has a loyal readership base or an eCommerce site that has loyal buyers.

 For example, let’s say you have you a popular blog hosted on WPEngine and you have 20K loyal readers who visit your site every day to read your new posts.
 Now, let’s do the math and see how many visits (according to WPEngine’s definition) you will receive with only 20K loyal readers:

 - 20,000 visits/day x 30 days – 600,000 visits/month